 You don’t have to follow the usual advice of jogging or sprinting if you don’t enjoy it.
 Try fun activities such as wall climbing, swimming, or take up a sport like tennis.
 You should also consider strength training 2-3 times a week to increase muscle mass while losing body fat.

-3 – Drink More Water!
+3 – Drink More Water

 The recommendation is usually eight x 8oz glasses of water per day.
 You’ll need more if you exercise regularly, though.
 There are ample studies that show a lack of water impacts your energy levels and brain function.
-There is also plenty of research to show that being well hydrated helps lose weight.
+There is also plenty of research to show that being well hydrated helps you lose weight.

 Drinking just 500ml of water could boost your metabolism by up to 30% temporarily.